Terms of Engagement and Client Information

 - We reserve the right to require in some cases that a sum of money be paid into our trust account in advance to cover fees and disbursements.

-Your work will be carried out by either the Principal, Richard Middleton or staff solicitor, Daniel Nelson, or by one of our Senior Legal Executives who work under the supervision of Richard Middleton, namely, Jennifer Abrahams, Diana King, Karen Harris or Janet Hafoka.
+Your work will be carried out by either the Principal, Richard Middleton, staff solicitor, Daniel Nelson, consultant Mark Saunders or by one of our Senior Legal Executives who work under the supervision of Richard Middleton, namely, Jennifer Abrahams, Diana King, Karen Harris, Janet Hafoka, Romaine Bousader, Susan Sparks, Vanessa Zhu, Kelley Gao, Shelley Crowie, Nina Fraser or Jesse Tran.

 We hold professional indemnity insurance cover which meets the standard specified by the New Zealand Law Society.